james-montgomery-blog/blog_material/README.md

 ## Acknowledgments

-* A big thanks to all of my friends that supplied their voices for this demo!
+* A big thanks to all of my friends that support my posts and lend their thoughts and opinions on my work.